vippsas/vipps-developers/README.md

 ## Status pages

-We have several status pages, where you can also subscribe to alerts:
+We have several status pages, and we strongly recommend to subscribe to them (you can also subscribe to updates for specific incidents):

 * Test environment: https://vipps-test.statuspage.io
 * Production environment: https://vipps.statuspage.io